-It happens: That midday (or midnight) craving makes you reach for a quick snack that may end up skyrocketing your calorie count for the day.
+When life's stresses get in the way, it's easy to reach for a bag of chips or a chocolate chip cookie.
+But that quick snack may end up skyrocketing your calorie count for the day.

-Rather than thwarting your weight-loss efforts, reach for one of these healthy, low-calorie snacks that clock in under 100 cals when your stomach rumbles.
+Rather than succumbing to stress eating and thwarting your weight-loss efforts, reach for one of these healthy, 100-calorie snacks when your stomach rumbles.
 Bonus: They're all easy to prepare, pack and travel with.

 1. Berries and Yogurt

 A light treat with a boost of immune-strengthening antioxidants may be just what you need to satisfy your hunger.
 Simply combine 1/3 cup blueberries or raspberries with 1/2 cup low-fat Greek yogurt (with no added sugar) for an any-time indulgence.